5 star rating

 Grisha Stewart MA, CPDT-KA, KPACTP

-I'm fascinated by animal behavior, somatic awareness, and psychology.
-I'm passionate about wholehearted living for all beings, including dogs with a history of aggression, frustration, or fear as well as puppies and my other favorite species: humans.
+I'm fascinated by animal behavior (including humans), somatic awareness, spirituality, psychology.
+My work is directed at wholehearted living for all beings, including dogs with a history of aggression, frustration, or fear as well as puppies and my other favorite species: humans.

-My Behavior Adjustment Training technique (BAT 2.0 book and the new BAT 3.0) is used worldwide to help dogs gain confidence and social skills.
-A conservative calculation is that well over 200,000 people have learned about BAT so far.
+My Behavior Adjustment Training (BAT 2.0 book and BAT 3.0) is used worldwide to help dogs gain confidence and social skills.
+Well over 200,000 people have learned about BAT so far.

 Ready to compare techniques?